Skull: Tetrapods

 The skulls of the earliest tetrapods closely resembled those of their ancestors amongst the lobe-finned fishes.
 The skull roof is formed of a series of plate-like bones, including the maxilla, frontals, parietals, and lacrimals, among others.
 It is overlaying the endocranium, corresponding to the cartilaginous skull in sharks and rays.
 The various separate bones that compose the temporal bone of humans are also part of the skull roof series.
 A further plate composed of four pairs of bones forms the roof of the mouth; these include the vomer and palatine bones.
-The base of the cranium is formed from a ring of bones surrounding the foramen magnum and a median bone lying further forward; these are homologous with the occipital bone and parts of the sphenoid in mammals.
+The base of the cranium is formed from several bones and many of these are homologous with parts of the sphenoid and occipital bones in mammals.
 Finally, the lower jaw is composed of multiple bones, only the most anterior of which (the dentary) is homologous with the mammalian mandible.

 In living tetrapods, a great many of the original bones have either disappeared or fused into one another in various arrangements.
+The shape and arrangement of the bones in the tetrapod skull are often influenced by the need to transmit forces between the jaw joints and teeth during biting.